 The Meade Instruments 209002 Infinity 60 AZ Refractor Telescope is one of the most popular choices, but models like the Meade Instruments 216006 Polaris 130 EQ Reflector Telescope or the Meade 209001 Infinity 50 AZ Refractor Telescope are just as sought-after.

-Nevertheless, the quality, design and results they bring are admirable; in addition to this, they are fairly-priced for the features they offer.
-A unique piece is the BARSKA Anchormaster 36x80mm Brass Refractor Telescope with Mahogany Floor Tripod, with a stunning vintage design that makes it not only highly valuable, but also highly appealing from a visual point of view.
+Nevertheless, the quality, design, and the results they bring are admirable; in addition to this, they are fairly priced for the features they offer.
+A unique piece is the BARSKA Anchormaster 36x80mm Brass Refractor Telescope with Mahogany Floor Tripod, with a stunning vintage design that makes it not only highly valuable but also highly appealing from a visual point of view.